chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 	- Raya: "We can't be completely sure we can trust Boun, or any other sailor."
 	- Sisu: “Get your own boat”
 	- Raya: “I never learnt how to drive a boat.”
 	- Sisu: "You've tracked down every river's end in Kumandra, but you never learnt how to sail?
 Kumandra isn't that big.
-If you learnt how to sail, you would've taken much less than six years."
+If you learnt how to sail, you would've taken much quicker than six years."
 	- Raya, "You got me, I just can’t swim."
 	- Sisu: "Then why didn't you learn?
 And come to think of it, if you assembled people to spread out, finding all the river's ends would've taken less than a few months!"
 	- Raya: "You can't trust anyone!"